-St. Charles homeowners may not see an increase on the city’s portion of their property tax rate, as an estimated levy of over $24 million moves closer to final approval.
+St. Charles homeowners may not see an increase on the city’s portion of their property tax rate as an estimated levy of more than $24 million moves closer to final approval.

 Major factors of the 2024 levy amount were the city’s required contributions to the police and firefighter’s pension funds.
 The police pension contribution increased .47% over last year to $4,488,229 and the firefighter’s pension contribution increased .49% to $3,004,292.